 The Audit Committee oversees the annual independent financial audit process including engaging the North Carolina CPA firm and reviewing the annual audit report.
 It is also responsible for reviewing the annual information return (IRS Form 990).

-Conservation Committee — Chair, Bo Howes
+Conservation Committee — Co-Chairs, Bo Howes and Janis McFarland

 The Conservation Committee works with the NCBG Conservation Department to oversee management of the conservation lands of the Foundation.
 Specific tasks involve: the evaluation of land prioritized for conservation by the Botanical Garden Foundation in terms of conservation value; making recommendations to the Executive Committee about these lands; ensuring that management plans, legal documents, and other requirements are in order; monitoring whether or not it is an appropriate time to pursue accreditation through the Land Trust Alliance and assisting the NCBG Conservation Department with that process; and maintain an insurance policy on conservation lands through the Land Trust Alliance.